 In purely practical terms, using Virtual Production (VP) also made the shoot more efficient, allowing faster decision-making and faster transitions between environments.
 The technical infrastructure reflected the production’s priorities – flexibility and speed of configuration as well as precision.

 The virtual production stage was in a horseshoe-shape, 22 metres in diameter and 6 metres high, built of Roe BP2V2 panelling with a pixel pitch of 2.8mm.
-The crew were shooting on ARRI Alexa Mini LF cameras, meanwhile following the relative position of all elements of the stage throughout the shoot with Vicon’s tracking software, Tracker, which was able to track a large number of objects out to the edges of this very big volume and analyse fast movement.
+The crew were shooting on ARRI Alexa Mini LF cameras, meanwhile following the relative position of all elements of the stage throughout the shoot with Vicon’s tracking software Shōgun, which was able to track a large number of objects out to the edges of this very big volume and analyse fast movement.

 “This gave us quite a flexible camera system in the volume and helped us keep up with fast scene changes, such as in the Mayan village scene where the lack of time meant adjustments had to be made on the fly,” said James.
 “We didn’t set up an LED ceiling, instead using traditional lighting fixtures above for a more filled-out spectrum of light coming from the sky in the environments.”